actualbudget/actual/docs/config/https.md

 3. Specify the ```rootCA.pem``` certificate in the desktop app.

 ## 3. Test HTTPS!
 Once you have acquired a certificate and configured Actual to use it, attempt to access your instance ensuring you are using `https`.
-It is recommended to also either re-enter the URL to your server or making a new tab/window instead of refreshing the page where you saw the error.
+It is recommended to also either re-enter the URL to your server or make a new tab/window instead of refreshing the page where you saw the error.